ThaDafinser/mathiasverraes.github.com/_posts/2015-02-16-form-command-model-validation.markdown

 ## Model

 The model is the "official" source of truth.
 It doesn't worry whether the "birthday" field looks like a date and whether the "zipcode" looks like a zipcode, because it can trust the Command.
 The model is responsible for protecting its own invariants, business rules, and constraints.
 It can reliably[^1] prevent duplicate usernames, account overdrafts, and all kinds of other business concerns.
-It fails hard when a executing the Command would violate those concerns.
+It fails hard when executing the Command would violate those concerns.

 The Commands, the Value Objects, and the objects that make up the model, are decoupled from the framework and the persistence.
 We can effectively transport them to a different context, such as a different framework.
 They are independently testable with unit tests.